stinkyink/book-publishing-guide/chapter2.markdown

 We got in touch with these companies when publishing this guide, and
 <a href="http://www.spiffingcovers.com/" rel="external"> Spiffing Covers</a>
-were kind enough to get back to us and offer a 25% discount for any customers who get in touch and quote “Stinkyink” to them.
+were kind enough to get back to us and offer a 25% discount on cover design for any customers who get in touch and quote “Stinkyink” to them.
 Bargain!

 You might be able to find a better price, for slightly more effort on your